danielfrentzel/2017-VT-CS350/docs/technical.md

 <h1>Technical Documentation</h1>

-<strong>General Background</strong>: <p>The tour is built with Flask, Python, SQLite, JavaScript, and Jquery.
+<strong>General Background</strong>: The tour is built with Flask, Python, SQLite, JavaScript, and Jquery.
 Flask is used for the backend development, including writing and reading the SQL database.
-When the index is loaded, flask is used to reach into the locations table of the database and place the pin icon at all the locations.</p>
+When the index is loaded, flask is used to reach into the locations table of the database and place the pin icon at all the locations.

 <h2>Index</h2>
-<p>A boolean is used to toggle with the button between add and view mode.
-Each pin was created with an onclick function. </p>
+A boolean is used to toggle with the button between add and view mode.
+Each pin was created with an onclick function.

-<strong>Viewing Locations</strong>: <p>When the boolean is on view mode, the user must click on a location pin.
-Upon clicking a pin, a function is called that loads DisplayLocation, remembering the pin id. </p>
+<strong>Viewing Locations</strong>: When the boolean is on view mode, the user must click on a location pin.
+Upon clicking a pin, a function is called that loads DisplayLocation, remembering the pin id.

-<strong>Adding to an existing location</strong>: <p>When the boolean is on add mode, the user can click on and add pictures to an existing pin.
-This time when the pin is clicked, the user is taken to an upload page using Flask to remember the pin id that was clicked.</p>
+<strong>Adding to an existing location</strong>: When the boolean is on add mode, the user can click on and add pictures to an existing pin.
+This time when the pin is clicked, the user is taken to an upload page using Flask to remember the pin id that was clicked.

-<strong>Adding a new location</strong>: <p>When the boolean is on add mode, the user can click on the map where there isn't an exisiting pin to add a new pin.
-The click triggers a function that open the add location page and memembers the x and y screen coordinates of the click by placing them in the url of the opened page.</p>
+<strong>Adding a new location</strong>: When the boolean is on add mode, the user can click on the map where there isn't an exisiting pin to add a new pin.
+The click triggers a function that open the add location page and memembers the x and y screen coordinates of the click by placing them in the url of the opened page.

 <h2>DisplayLocation Page</h2>